miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.defaults.bulk.poolQcPassed`

-Default pool QC status to apply when the QC Status column is hidden via `miso.display.bulk.qcStatus`.
+Default pool QC status to apply on bulk pool create/edit pages.
 Set to `true` to default to Ready, or `false` to default to Failed.
+When the QC Status column is visible, this pre-selects the value but the user can change it.
+When the QC Status column is hidden via `miso.display.bulk.qcStatus`, this value is applied automatically on save.
 This is separate from `miso.defaults.bulk.detailedQcStatus` because pools use a different QC mechanism (Ready/Failed/Not Ready) than samples, libraries, and library aliquots.

-### `miso.display.bulk.receivedFrom`
+### `miso.display.bulk.receipt`

 Defaults to `true` if unspecified.
-Set to `false` to hide the Received From and Received By columns on bulk receipt pages (library and sample receipt).
-Received From and Received By are required fields, so `miso.defaults.bulk.senderLab` and `miso.defaults.bulk.recipientGroup` must also be set when hiding these columns.
+Set to `false` to hide the Date of Receipt, Time of Receipt, Received From, and Received By columns on bulk receipt pages (library and sample receipt).
+When hidden, no receipt transfer is created.

-### `miso.defaults.bulk.senderLab`

-Default Received From value to apply on bulk receipt pages when the column is hidden via `miso.display.bulk.receivedFrom`.
-Set to the alias of a lab (e.g. "External").
-Since Received From is a required field, this should be set when hiding the column to avoid save errors.

-### `miso.defaults.bulk.recipientGroup`

-Default Received By value to apply on bulk receipt pages when the column is hidden via `miso.display.bulk.receivedFrom`.
-Set to the name of a group (e.g. "Unspecified (Internal)").
-Since Received By is a required field, this should be set when hiding the column to avoid save errors.

 ### `miso.display.bulk.boxFields`